How to Count Coins: A Step-by-Step Guide for Teaching Money

 Focus Skill: Grouping and counting coins.

-The next mini-step in learning about coins is to present worksheets that have like coins together but not in nice straight lines and not always quarters, then dimes, then nickels, then pennies.
+The next mini-step in learning about coins is to present worksheets with coins grouped by type, not in nice straight lines, and not always quarters, then dimes, then nickels, then pennies.
 Students will practice counting and organizing coins by their value in ways that make sense to them.

 Whew!
 Almost to coin-counting mastery! 😃